 kubectl get contexts

-Kubectx is a tool that has inbuilt support for switching contexts.
-With kubens, a tool bundled with kubectx, it is easy to select the namespace and there is no need to add the --namespace <namespace-name> on kubectl commands.
+, a tool bundled with kubectx, it is easy to select the namespace and there is no need to add the --namespace <namespace-name>

 Kubectl in debug mode